systemd-journal-remote — Receive journal messages over the network

 journalctl -o export | systemd-journal-remote -o /tmp/dir -

-Retrieve events from a remote
+Retrieve all available events from a remote

 instance and store them in

 systemd-journal-remote --url http://some.host:19531/

 Retrieve current boot events and wait for new events from a remote